Mulki, India: History

-Shri Ugra Narasimha Idol at Mulki
+Shri Ugra Narasimha idol at Mulki

-The town of Mulki in Karnataka is home to the historic Shri Venkataramana Temple, which houses the revered idol of Shri Ugra Narasimha, a fierce manifestation of the Hindu deity Vishnu.
-The idol is notable for its unique iconography—depicting Narasimha with eight arms, three eyes, and standing on one leg, symbolizing the destruction of evil and protection of devotees.
+Mulki is home to the historic Shri Venkataramana Temple, which houses the idol of Shri Ugra Narasimha, a fierce manifestation of the Hindu deity Vishnu.
+The idol is noted for its distinctive iconography, depicting Narasimha with eight arms and three eyes, standing on one leg.
+In religious tradition, this form symbolises the destruction of evil and the protection of devotees.

-According to traditional accounts, the idol was consecrated in 1569 CE on the day of Margashira Poornima by Srimad Vijayeendra Thirtha Swamiji, a prominent pontiff of the Kashi Math Samsthan.
-The idol is believed to have been discovered in Kerala, either in a well alongside other images or at an ancient site near Cochin known as Varahapuram.
-Some legends also suggest that the idol was originally worshipped by the mythological devotee Prahlada and later passed down to his grandson, King Bali.
+According to traditional accounts, the idol was consecrated in 1569 CE on the day of Margashira Poornima by Srimad Vijayeendra Thirtha Swamiji, a pontiff of the Kashi Math Samsthan.
+The idol is believed to have been discovered in present-day Kerala, either from a well along with other images or from an ancient site near Cochin known as Varahapuram.
+Some legends further associate the idol with the mythological devotee Prahlada, suggesting that it was later passed down to his grandson, King Bali.

-The Shri Venkataramana Temple itself is one of the oldest temples in the region, established in 1260 CE by Shri Soira Vittal Bhat with the patronage of the local Jain king Savanth.
-The temple is a significant religious site for the Goud Saraswat Brahmin community and includes shrines dedicated to multiple deities, including Shri Venkataramana, Shri Bindu Madhava, and Shri Ugra Narasimha.
+The Shri Venkataramana Temple is regarded as one of the oldest temples in the region.
+It is traditionally said to have been established in 1260 CE by Shri Soira Vittal Bhat with the patronage of the local Jain ruler Savanth.
+The temple is an important religious centre for the Goud Saraswat Brahmin community and includes shrines dedicated to several deities, including Shri Venkataramana, Shri Bindu Madhava, and Shri Ugra Narasimha.

-The temple and its deities continue to attract devotees from across the region, and the worship of Shri Ugra Narasimha remains central to the temple's religious activities, particularly during annual festivals and special rituals.
+The temple continues to attract devotees from across the region.
+Worship of Shri Ugra Narasimha remains a central aspect of the temple's religious life, particularly during annual festivals and special rituals.

 Demographics

 As of 2011 India census, Mulki had a population of 17,274.
-Males constitute 48% of the population and females 52%.
-Mulki has an average literacy rate of 88%, higher than the state average of 75.3%: male literacy is 83%, and female literacy is 76%.
-In Mulki, 10% of the population is under 6 years of age.
+Males constituted 48 per cent of the population and females 52 per cent.
+Mulki recorded an average literacy rate of 88 per cent, higher than the Karnataka state average of 75.3 per cent.
+Male literacy stood at 83 per cent, while female literacy was 76 per cent.
+Approximately 10 per cent of the population was under six years of age.

-The majority population of Mulki is Hindu, although there is a significant diversity in the form of Muslim and Christians.
-Hindus in Mulki are very diverse in themselves with a significant population of Billavas, Mogaveeras, Bunts, Goud Saraswats and Tulu Brahmins.
+The majority of Mulki's population follows Hinduism, alongside sizeable Muslim and Christian communities.
+The Hindu population is socially diverse, with significant representation from communities such as the Billavas, Mogaveeras, Bunts, Goud Saraswats, and Tulu Brahmins.

 Economy

-Skilled workers form small cottage industries and business.
-Other major contribution to the local economy comes from agriculture and fishing.
-There is a fish market in mulki.
+Skilled workers in Mulki are engaged in small-scale cottage industries and local businesses.
+Agriculture and fishing also make significant contributions to the local economy.
+The town has a fish market that serves as an important centre for the trade of locally caught fish.

 Surfing

-Mulki has also become a hotspot for surfing in India offering several uncrowded beaches and good surf from September to early June, with break for monsoons.
-Several surf clubs offer classes as well as board hires - notable among them, the Mantra Surf Club and Indica Surf club.
-Most surf clubs also offer kayaking and stand up paddleboards in the local estuaries.
-This facilities are present in Sasihithlu beach in mulki.
+Mulki has emerged as a notable surfing destination in India, offering relatively uncrowded beaches and favourable surf conditions from September to early June, with a break during the monsoon season.

+Several surf clubs operate in the area, providing surfing lessons and board rentals, including Mantra Surf Club and Indica Surf Club.
+Many of these clubs also offer kayaking and stand-up paddleboarding in nearby estuaries.
+These facilities are primarily located at Sasihithlu Beach in Mulki.